 Scent glands on the abdomen of the fireant, emits chemical odors that they use to mark trails when foraging food.
 (That's how they do it!)

-Even though workers fireants can chew and cut with the mandibles, they can only swallow liquids.
-When they encounter liquid food in the field, they swallow it to one of their two stomachs, one to share with the colony (isn't that nice of them) and one to digest themselves.
-Solid food is cut to carrying size and brought back, also.
-Fireants prefer protein foods (i.e. insects and meats) but will feed on anything and everything.
+Even though worker fireants can chew and cut with the mandibles, they can only swallow liquids.
+When they encounter liquid food in the field, they swallow it to one of their two stomachs.
+One stomach saves food to share with the colony (isn't that nice of them) and the other one is to digest food for themselves.
+Solid food is cut to carrying size and brought back to the colony for "processing."
+Fireants prefer protein foods (that is, insects and meats) but will feed on almost anything and everything.

-By regurgitating their food, fireant workers are able to share their food with the nest.
+By regurgitating their food from the one stomach, fireant workers are able to share their it with the nest.
 Others lick or suck up the liquid (yuck) and the nest is fed equally.
-This food sharing is also why slow-acting poison baits can be used to eradicate the nests.
+This food sharing is why slow-acting poison baits can be used to eradicate the nests.

 There are four stages to a fireant's metamorphosis: